EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects:*

-* Magic Boost - You get extra intelligence, perception, and/or wisdom points on every Class Upgrade
+* Magic Boost - You get extra Intelligence, Perception, and/or Wisdom points on every Class Upgrade

 ---

-'Oh, I got extra points on perception and wisdom.
+'Oh, I got extra points on Perception and Wisdom.
 Cool!
 Hey, did I get exactly 500 exp?
 I had 324/500 before entering this level.'

-Talking with Julie and Arya revealed they had gotten an extra skill each.
+Talking with Julie and Arya revealed they had gotten an extra Skill each.
 Arya had gotten something similar to group heal.
-All allies within a certain distance from her would automatically heal when the skill was active.
+All allies within a certain distance from her would automatically heal when the Skill was active.
 It appeared to be weaker than her normal heal though.
 For Julie, it was something called True Shot.
 The description was a bit vague but it seemed like some sort of homing mechanism.
 She tried it out on a nearby tree and hit *exactly* the spot she was aiming at.
 "It costs all my mana though," she lamented.
 However, I could tell she wasn't upset about it - quite the opposite.
 It was truly a game-changer for her.

 Soon the rest of the gang returned.
 With souvenirs, no less.
 They had a new sword, a set of daggers, a staff, bow & arrows, and some sort of ring.
 Also, 6 distinct unisex apparel.
 Everything was of a higher quality than what Betty had provided for us.
 I picked up a brown robe-like piece that screamed 'Mage' and put it on.
 The rest divided the stuff among themselves.
-Apparently, the equipment was for 6 base classes.
+Apparently, the equipment was for 6 base Classes.
 After some discussion, I decided to keep the ring.
 It must've been meant for craftsmen, there was some worn motif on it.
-It could be enchanted.
-I could study it.
+It could be enchanted, I could study it.
 Further discussion revealed each of us had acquired exactly 500 XP.
 All of us were now "Competent".
-Divin received the sharp skill that Taro already possessed, while Taro got a wind-related skill.
+Divin received the sharp Skill that Taro already possessed, while Taro got a wind-related Skill.
 It let the cut from a swing extend beyond the physical edge.
 Carol on the other hand received something similar to Julie's True Shot, except it was for daggers.

-Everyone changed their clothes and equipped their weapons in their private corner of the fog.
+Everyone changed their clothes and equipped their weapons in their private corner behind the trees.
 A few more hours of light trekking got us to the exit of this level.
 No one hesitated to step beyond.
 This time, the bridge was different.
 It was wide enough to allow two cars to run parallel with space in between.
 It also looked properly built and well maintained.
 I immediately slumped over and fell asleep by the side.
 Almost dying is quite taxing on your mind, I learned.

 ## Chapter 18 - The Mage Situation

 "... found it, it was just lying down.
 Its breath was forming a mist.
 We finished it off together.
 Then it turned into a shadow-like whoosh and disappeared.
-Next thing, we find all this stuff just lying around underneath."
+Next thing I know, we find all this stuff just lying around underneath."
 I heard Taro's animated voice as soon as I woke up.
-"Yeah, and soon as 'twas dead, I got a class upgrade.
-Out of nowhere, I'm a competent scout!
-And I got this cool dagger skill as well.
+"Yeah, and soon as 'twas dead, I got a Class upgrade.
+Out of nowhere, I'm a competent Scout!
+And I got this cool dagger Skill as well.
 All better that I got more daggers."
 Carol continued.
 I got up and looked around.
 Everyone was awake, waiting for me.
 'Nice of them,' I thought.

 We didn't wait for long before starting our march ahead.
 We were still near the start of the bridge, and this one was slightly longer than all the previous ones.
 Our feet no longer dragged with the burden of our straining experience - instead, our stride held renewed determination.
-No doubt spurred by the new clothes, equipment, and classes.
+No doubt spurred by the new clothes, equipment, and Classes.
 Walking without having to worry about ambush made my mind wander.
-'I'm a competent mage now.
-But unlike others, I have no special skills.
+'I'm a competent Mage now.
+But unlike others, I have no special Skills.
 So the only thing I got is the extra points?
 Surely not.
 Betty mentioned a qualitative change!
-By the way, why doesn't a mage class have any skills?'
+By the way, why doesn't a Mage Class have any Skills?'
 I wondered.

 ···

-"Say, Betty, why don't mage have skills?"
+"Say, Betty, why don't Mage have Skills?"
 (Me)

-"Skills for the Mage class were deprecated 84 versions ago when a test subject caused anomalies in the test run."
+"Skills for the Mage Class were deprecated 84 versions ago when a test subject caused anomalies in the test run."
 (Betty-the-wisp intoned)

 "What anomalies?"
 (Me)

 "I'm afraid I cannot answer that."
 (Betty)

 'I see, so another programmer was kidnapped before me and they messed with the test somehow.
-The creators then decided to nerf the class so no one else could take advantage similarly!'
+The creators then decided to nerf the Class so no one else could take advantage similarly!'

-"Why not just remove the mage class then?"
+"Why not just remove the Mage Class then?"
 (Me)

-"Mage class is one of the base classes of the simulation and deeply entrenched in the storyline.
+"Mage Class is one of the base Classes of the simulation and deeply entrenched in the storyline.
 Removing it is infeasible."
 (Betty)

 "Makes sense.
-But what about the test subjects who selected mage is last 84 versions.
+But what about the test subjects who selected Mage is last 84 versions.
 How did they make it out of the tutorial?"
 (Me)

 "They didn't."
 (Betty)